 For them the main advantages include the lack of maintenance and the lower running costs – for example on heating.
-There is also peace of mind as many new developments have security measures in place meaning that your property is at less risk while you are away than, say, an isolated rural cottage.
+There is also peace of mind; many new developments have security measures in place meaning that your property is at less risk while you are away than, say, an isolated rural cottage.

-Some new developments also have leisure facilities attached to them – for example swimming pools, gyms, restaurants and even golf courses – though these are often more restricted in city developments where space is more limited.
+New developments often also have leisure facilities attached to them – for example swimming pools, gyms, restaurants and even golf courses – though these are often more restricted in city developments where space is more limited.

 Katie Edwards of French Property Consultants Attika International agrees.
-“Buying off-plan in France is simple and straightforward – and it comes with no DIY frustration or spiralling financial costs”.
+‘Buying off-plan in France is simple and straightforward – and it comes with no DIY frustration or spiralling financial costs.’

 But she also points to another reason for people choose new build – peace of mind over the quality of the home you are buying.

 Of course, just because a property is new does not guarantee it is right for you either as a home, holiday home or investment.
 There are bad developments as well as good ones.